Thee-Dust/Jekyll-test/_posts/2022-04-28-Houndstooth-test.markdown

 section_color:
 published: false
 about:
-	title: about title
+	- title: about title
-	title_hint: heres the title
+	- title_hint: heres the title
 categories:
   - example
   - stuff

 ---
-<p>This is tot take pictures for Houndstooth Docs</p>
+<p>This is to test for features/bugs</p>